sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 In the case of `AnyVal`, the only textual type is Char, while the boolean type is the well-known `True` / `False` type.

 ### 4.1 Char
 A `Char` is a 16-bit unsigned Unicode character type.
-It can represent any character in the Unicode character set, which includes ASCII and other characters from various languages around the world.
-The range of `Char` is from `U+0000` to `U+FFFF`.
+It can represent any character in the Unicode character set, including ASCII and other characters from various languages worldwide.
+A 'Char' ranges from `U+0000` to `U+FFFF`.

 Because a `Char` represents integer Unicode code point values, we can treat them as such, meaning we can perform arithmetic & relational comparison operations: